 5301.1 Scope.
-Storage, use and handling of compressed gases in compressed gas containers, cylinders, tanks and systems shall comply with this chapter, NFPA 55 and NFPA 400, including those gases regulated elsewhere in this code. as it relates to items involving building construction, services and/or systems.
-Pursuant to Connecticut General Statutes section 29-291a as amended by Public Act 21-165 the Connecticut State Fire Prevention Code as applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.
+Storage, use and handling of compressed gases in compressed gas containers, cylinders, tanks and systems shall comply with this chapter, NFPA 55 and NFPA 400, including those gases regulated elsewhere in this code. as it relates to items involving building construction, services or systems.
+Pursuant to section 29-291 of the Connecticut General Statutes the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.

-Partially full compressed gas containers, cylinders or tanks containing residual gases shall be considered as full for the purposes of the controls required
+Partially full compressed gas containers, cylinders or tanks containing residual gases shall be considered as full for the purposes of the controls required.